Richard Von White: The Tao

 Von the artist and student of the Tao in his academic thesis explored a subtle comparison of Taoist views and picture making.
 The first chapters had not dealt with any given technique or style of painting.
 As is reviewed in the next section (On The Masters).
 For it is his view that different styles of expression are merely different directions or roads leading to the same light or oneness.
-As an artist and a poet Von appreciated Lao Tsu's views.
+As an artist and a poet Von appreciated Laozi's views.
 Taking into consideration the idea that the artist's mind is the ultimate mirror.
 For he is the individual who is capable of reflecting the here and now of creation literally onto canvas.

 On the masters

 The style of art found in paintings by Von is primarily influenced by three masters.
 Pablo Picasso, Paul Gauguin and Georgia O'Keeffe.
 This is seen through a strong relationship with some aspects of the styles of these three masters of the visual arts.
 In Von's work there is a similarity in the flat shapes, hard-edged colours of Pablo Picasso, as well as a similarity in the inventiveness of their abstraction.
 There are also similarities in Pablo Picasso's distortions of female body in some of his work with some of Von's work.

 It was said that when Paul Gauguin first went to Tahiti he was amazed at the colours he was painting with, so much brighter due to the strong tropical light as opposed to France where he was formerly.
 The tropical light and bright colours are also a strong feature of the works of Von.
 Beautiful women are likewise an inspiration to Von and the study of the female form.

 Georgia O'Keeffe shows an open spatial awareness, and positive link with nature and her surroundings.
 This can be attributed to the time she spent living in New Mexico.
 This connection to nature and open spatial arrangement of work can be seen in Von's work as he has also been influenced by O'Keeffe.

 Von was born on an island and has interpreted everything in his own way from the time of the impressionists to the present, and invented his own style of painting trying to break new ground and be original in his own way.
 This style is termed tropical modernism i.e. von Tropic Mod.